-MAP D: Potential extensions to the AONB
+Map D: Potentail extensions of the AONB

-- 5.83 The Farnham Landscape Character Assessment, 2018 provides the most up to date assessment of the landscape character, value and sensitivity of detailed segments of the countryside around the town (available at www.farnham.gov.uk/shapefarnham). - 5.84 The Study indicates that as well as the high landscape value and sensitivity of the areas to the south of the town being considered for AONB designation, there are also areas of high landscape value and sensitivity at and adjoining Farnham Park and to the north of Hale, Heath End and Weybourne in the narrow gap between Farnham and Aldershot.
+- 5.82 There is strong support for an extension of the AONB into these areas as part of the consultation on the Neighbourhood Plan.
+Pending the AONB boundary review, the AGLV should be retained for the AONB Candidate Areas and subject to similar protection as the AONB. - 5.83 The Farnham Landscape Character Assessment, 2018 provides the most up to date assessment of the landscape character, value and sensitivity of detailed segments of the countryside around the town (available at www.farnham.gov.uk/ shapefarnham). - (AGLV) in the adopted Local Plan and as areas of 5.84 The Study indicates that as well as the high landscape value and sensitivity of the areas to the south of the town being considered for AONB designation, there are also areas of high landscape value and sensitivity at and adjoining Farnham Park and to the north of Hale, Heath End and Weybourne in the narrow gap between Farnham and Aldershot.
 Much of these areas form part of the adopted Local Plan's Areas of Great Landscape Value. - 5.85 The Neighbourhood Plan seeks to retain the landscape character of the areas of high landscape value and sensitivity, as shown on Map E (and subsequent detailed character area maps), and to avoid allocating sites for development in these areas.

-Map E: Showing the overall Area of High Landscape Value and Sensitivity
+Map E: Overview of Areas of High Landscape Value and Sensitivity (see extracts over page)

-Map E: Character Area I
+Map E (HDA Landscape Character Area I)